Workout Recovery: What to Avoid on Workout Rest Days & 5 Tips to Use it Wisely

 Mistake #3: You squeeze in a workout just because

-Sometimes it’s hard to resist squeezing in a workout instead of taking a rest day, but remember, you’re just putting the brakes on your progress.
+Sometimes it’s hard to resist squeezing in a training session instead of taking a workout rest day or time for muscle recovery, but remember, you’re just putting the brakes on your progress.
 Your body needs a chance to recover to get stronger.
 Not taking the time to rest will only slow muscle growth, and over time, you’ll start wondering why you’re not seeing results.
 Another risk of spontaneous workouts is that you don’t do the exercises carefully enough or you overload certain muscle groups, which increases your risk of injury.
 That’s why it’s smart to follow a training plan with a goal.
-The adidas Training app offers a wide variety of training plans that will help you get the results you’re after.

 Mistake #4: You don’t eat enough on rest days